 Re-Volt game information

-ReVolt Race is an online community about the old school PC game Re-Volt.
+ReVolt Race is an online competition-centered site about the old school PC game Re-Volt.
 Here you can find more info about this game we love so much ;)

 The original release